 While the health insurance industry has yet to match the dramatic transformation seen in the auto insurance space, it’s trending in that direction.

 In 2014, only one health insurance provider found its way on the list of insurance companies with the highest share of media spend.
 Coming in at number nine, UnitedHealthcare was that organization, but it trailed significantly behind top P&C insurance carriers.

-Fast-forward one year, and UnitedHealthcare still stood as the lone health insurance industry provider on the list.
-Yet this time, it had climbed to number seven, increasing its media spend by over $20 million.
+Fast-forward a couple years, and UnitedHealthcare still stood as the lone health insurance industry provider on the list.
+Yet this time, it had climbed to number seven, increasing its media spend by over $30 million.